CONCACAF accuses vendor of paying kickbacks in $50 mln U.S. lawsuit

-NEW YORK (Reuters) - CONCACAF, the governing body for soccer in North and Central America and the Caribbean, has sued a California travel company for $50 million, saying it paid kickbacks to two of CONCACAF’s former executives, including its former president, Jeffrey Webb.
+NEW YORK (Reuters) - CONCACAF, the governing body for soccer in North and Central America and the Caribbean, is suing a California travel company for $50 million, saying it paid kickbacks to two of CONCACAF’s former executives, including its former president, Jeffrey Webb.

 The lawsuit said Webb and Sanz awarded Cartan Tours the exclusive deal even though the company lacked expertise to provide the level of services CONCACAF previously had enjoyed.